spakowiczlab/exotic/README.md

 ```

 ### v2.0
 Added krakenuniq-based filters.
 For analysis, we now recommend using the krakenuniq unnormalized, filtered counts or the abundance relative to human calculated with the unnormalized, filtered counts.
+Synthetic genome/transciptome accessible via https://zenodo.org/records/10999313.
 ```
 transcript_genome_filter(counts, "humanRNA.uniq")
 ```